 - Place a dot of glue where you have made each pencil mark.
 Turn the wooden stick over and glue it to the top of the horizontally arranged extra-long craft sticks.
 Once again, do your best to keep them flush.
 Do not allow horizontal craft sticks to extend beyond the verticle craft stick on either side.

-- Flip the back wall over and repeat this step with 2 more regularly sized popsicle sticks on the other side.
+- Flip the back wall over and repeat this step with two more regularly sized popsicle sticks on the other side.

-- Keep the back wall turned over and put a bit of glue where each pair of craft sticks touch in the middle.
+- Keep the back wall turned over and put a bit of glue where each pair of craft sticks touches in the middle.
 Place a regular craft stick vertically over the glue in the middle of the back wall to attach it.
-This will cover the point where the craft sticks meet to help stabilize the back wall of this popsicle stick nativity craft and make it more substantial.
+This will cover the point where the craft sticks meet to help stabilize the back wall of this popsicle stick nativity craft and give it more structural stability.

 - Use a glue gun to place a bead of glue along the edge of another craft stick.
 Attach it to one side of the back wall to cap the edge.
 Repeat this step on the other side.